ArdanaLabs/ardana-dollar/utxo-design.md

 - fee/collateral UTXO remainder -> user Wallet
 - AdminState token -> Admin Validator Script (updated by UpdateAdminStateAct fields and lastUpdated = currentTime, the `config` field only needs the `VaultConfig` relevant to the `InitVaultAct.collateralCurrency`)
 - PriceTracking token -> Oracle Validator Script

+### RefreshAdminStateAct
+Purpose: allows a trusted automated bot to refresh the admin state without updating it so it does not go stale without the `ownerAddress`

+Validation Rules: Must be signed by the `adminOperator`

+otherwise implementation details should mirror `UpdateAdminStateAct` redeemer.

 ### InitiateUpgradeAct
 Purpose: Triggers Upgrade procedure by securely sending an UpgradeContractToken to the Treasury.